dw-innovation/kid2-spot-frontend/src/content/tutorials/1-Instructions.md

 1. Sign in to SPOT
 2. Write your prompt

+You can sign in using your GitHub or Google account, or enter your existing credentials if you already have an account. https://www.findthatspot.io/

 **How to prompt in SPOT**

 A good prompt in SPOT is a clear sentence that contains a location like a country or city, visual clues like buildings or infrastructure and their distances to each other in units like measurements like meters or kilometers.
 This information helps the system provide the most accurate results for your search.
+It supports multiple languages, but English is the most effective.

 For example:**"Show me all shopping malls near a traffic light with a park within 300 meters in Nairobi"**